 The resolution process will be followed by the approval process where a different user will either approve or reject the proposed resolutions.

-Once breaks are resolved and approved, you can view and export the results of the data cleansing process, including Overlay I or OverlayII cleansed data (as applicable) and valuation data source (as described below).
+Once breaks are resolved and approved, you can view and export the results of the data cleansing process, including Overlay I or Overlay II cleansed data (as described below) and valuation data source, with the triggered breaks and corresponding resolution applied where applicable.

 Overview

-- check out the relevant resolution task
+- check out the associated resolution task

 - at the task level, apply a (collective) resolution action on selected VDKs with break(s) (as described below) and submit it for approval